 - Update the DNS settings for the virtual network to point to the new DS server instances

-- Enable password sync – for cloud accounts this means update the user passwords in AAD; for synced accounts this means update passwords on-premises
+- To Enable password sync – each user that will use the service should reset their password to sync to the new service.
+Until this is complete, passwords will not be fully synced (for cloud accounts this means update the user passwords in AAD; for synced accounts this means update passwords on-premises).

 This process from start to finish without an existing virtual network took about 30 minutes to complete.
 Once that was done, we could deploy a new virtual machine, add it to the new AAD DS domain, and use our AAD credentials to sign into the server.